josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🛰️_counter_extremism_by_network.md

 - operate through a **formal, Secretary-of-State-approved intelligence-sharing arrangement**, and
 - remain under oversight of the **Investigatory Powers Commissioner’s Office (IPCO)** and the **Investigatory Powers Tribunal (IPT)**.

 This boundary means UK surveillance or analytical activity must never be directed by, or primarily serve, another state’s political or economic objectives.

+*IPA 2016 s.19–20 and Schedule 6; IPCO oversight framework 2022.*

 The UK is currently in legal **peacetime** at the time of writing: war has not been declared formally.

-This significantly restricts what *could* be deemed necessary *if* the Islands were at war; we are not.
+This significantly restricts what *could* be deemed necessary *if* the UK were at war; we are not, legally speaking, at war.

+*Investigatory Powers Act 2016 (ss.19–25, Sch.
+6); Home Office Factsheet 2017; IPCO Annual Report 2022; HoC Library CBP-7951 (2022).*

+If any part of counter-terrorism is currently being used *as if* the UK were at war, or *in defence of non-British interests*, this is a serious democratic concern.

 ---